emiliofidalgo/liodom/README.md

 LiODOM is an open source C++ library for LiDAR-Only pose estimation and map building.
 It is based on minimizing a loss function derived from a set of weighted edge-to-line correspondences with a local map.
 The (unoptimized) global map is represented by a fast and efficient hash-based grid structure that speeds up searches and updates.
 The local map is obtained from the global map according to the current position of the vehicle.

 Note that LiODOM is research code.
-The authors are not responsible for any errors it may contain. **Use it at your own risk!**
+The authors are not responsible for any errors it may contain.

+**USE IT AT YOUR OWN RISK!**

 # Conditions of use